keelback-code/out-proud/README.md

 * As a viewer/creator, I can sign in intuitively so that I can use the website easily.

+* As a viewer/creator, I can navigate the website easily and intuitively.

 * As a viewer, I can view a creator’s page so that I can learn about the creator.

 * As a viewer, I can follow resource links so that I can learn more about the creator’s sexuality/gender identity and find out how to be supportive.